Scientific Name

 Description

-Crassula exilis subsp. picturata is a small annual or short-lived perennial succulent with numerous stems that grow from a vertical woody rootstock and form tufts.
-Leaves are rather narrow, pointed, up to 1 inch (2.5 cm) long, and spirally arranged in rosettes.
-This subspecies is distinguished by its leaves scattered with red spots, rarely fleshy, and the erect flowering stem, which is hairy.
+Crassula exilis subsp. picturata is a small, annual or short-lived perennial succulent with numerous stems that grow from a vertical, woody rootstock, forming tufts.
+The leaves are rather narrow, pointed, and spirally arranged in rosettes, measuring up to 1 inch (2.5 cm) in length.

-The flowers are small, white or pink, and appear in late summer and fall.
+The flowers are small and can be either white or pink, typically blooming in late summer and fall.

 Hardiness